debops/debops/docs/code-standards-policy.rst

 necessary.

 Here's the basic set of principles to be aware while writing roles:

-- try, if possible, to move much of the conditional code to the role's default variables (:file:`defaults/main.yml`).
-This way, the user can affect the role operation without the need to modify the role's internal, private code.

 - try, if possible, to allow Ansible inventory structure to affect the role operation.
 This means that the role SHOULD allow to use different inventory